-The £300m Blackpool Central development will bring world-class visitor attractions to a landmark site on the famous Golden Mile along with new hotels, restaurants, food market, event square, residential apartments and multi-storey parking.
+The £300m Blackpool Central development will bring world-class visitor attractions to a landmark site on the famous Golden Mile.
+Along with new hotels, restaurants, food market, event square, residential apartments and multi-storey parking.

-The masterplan for the long-awaited redevelopment is inspired by Chariots Of The Gods, a global publishing phenomenon, written by Swiss author Erich Von Däniken, that explores alien encounters and unsolved mysteries of ancient civilisations.
+Chariots of the Gods inspires the masterplan for the long-awaited redevelopment.
+It’s the global publishing phenomenon, written by Swiss author Erich Von Däniken.
+Exploring alien encounters and unsolved mysteries of ancient civilisations.

-New leisure destination at the heart of the resort
+New Leisure Destination at the Heart of the Resort

 The Blackpool Central project name relates back to the days when the site housed the resort’s main railway station.
 At its peak, Blackpool Central Station was the busiest in the world.

 The Blackpool Central Project

-The first major phase of the project will incorporate several key components including:
+The project will incorporate several key components including:

-Virtual Reality Experience: The most advanced VR experience on an epic scale with free-roam, multi-player capability, body tracking, and motion simulators for unmatched realism in game-play.
+Virtual Reality Experience: The most advanced VR experience on an epic scale.
+Free-roam, multi-player capability, body tracking, and motion simulators for unmatched realism in game-play.

 Greatest Mysteries: The world’s first multimedia exhibition of its type exploring extra-terrestrial influences on the great ancient civilisations.
 A fully-immersive educational and entertaining experience created with leading-edge technology.

-Adventure Land: Expansive indoor family entertainment centre incorporating a series of physical and mental challenges including free-fall hang gliding, rope courses, adventure trails and interactive climbing walls.
+Adventure Land: Expansive indoor family entertainment centre.
+Incorporating a series of physical and mental challenges including free-fall hang gliding, rope courses, adventure trails and interactive climbing walls.

-Thrill & Gaming Zone: Fully-themed gaming zone, with thrill and family rides, arcade games, laser tag arena, bounce park and bumper cars.
+Thrill & Gaming Zone: Fully-themed gaming zone.
+With thrill and family rides, arcade games, laser tag arena, bounce park and bumper cars.